-- a) Genre of the channel; - b) Market in which the Broadcaster wants to promote the channel; - c) Viewership rating of the channel vis-à-vis competition; - d) Broadcasters assessment of the viewer profiles of the DPOs (E.g. A teleshopping network may choose a particular DPO if they perceive better potential to reach their target customer); - e) Cost incurred by the DPO to deliver the signal to the consumer which may vary from network to network. - Under such circumstances it is practically difficult to regulate the carriage.
-Hence BAN the Carriage / Placement arrangements between Broadcasters FTA / FTV / Pay TV and DPOs Cable, DTH, IPTV, OTT IPTV and HITS - Q34.
+- Genre of the channel; - Market in which the Broadcaster wants to promote the channel; b) - c) Viewership rating of the channel vis-à-vis competition; - Broadcasters assessment of the viewer profiles of the DPOs (E.g. A d) teleshopping network may choose a particular DPO if they perceive better potential to reach their target customer); - e) Cost incurred by the DPO to deliver the signal to the consumer which may vary from network to network.

+Under such circumstances it is practically difficult to regulate the carriage.
+Hence BAN the Carriage / Placement arrangements between Broadcasters FTA / FTV / Pay TV and DPOs Cable, DTH, IPTV, OTT IPTV and HITS

+Q34.
 Should the carriage fee be reduced with increase in the number of subscribers for the TV channel?
-If so, what should be the criteria and why? - Please refer to my response to Q. 31 Q. 33 - Q35.
-Should the practice of payment of placement and marketing fees amongst stakeholders be brought under the ambit of regulation?
-If yes, suggest the framework and its workability? - YES Carriage, Placement and Marketing payout should be regulated with a regulation declaring this kind of transaction illegal. - Q36.
-Is there a need to regulate variant or cloned channels i.e. creation of multiple channels from similar content, to protect consumers' interest?
-If yes, how should variant channels be defined and regulated? - In the Integrated Distribution Network Model, since the pay channels are offered on a-la-carte basis to the customer, customer can take an informed decision on whether to choose variant/cloned channels.
-But through regulation it needs to be assured that this is not exploited where the pay channels only target the peak prime time viewership and otherwise only repeat broadcast of refurbished and dubbed programme / content. - Q37.
-Can EPG include details of the program of the channels not subscribed by the customer so that customer can take a decision to subscribe such channels? - Yes, this will improve the ARPUs of the value chain and also give choice to the customer to make an informed decision of exercising choice - Q38.
+If so, what should be the criteria and why?

+Please refer to our response to Q. 31 - Q. 33

+Should the practice of payment of placement and marketing fees amongst Q35. stakeholders be brought under the ambit of regulation?
+If yes, suggest the framework and its workability?

+YES Carriage, Placement and Marketing payout should be regulated with a regulation declaring this kind of transaction illegal and bad in law.

+Is there a need to regulate variant or cloned channels i.e. creation of multiple Q36. channels from similar content, to protect consumers' interest?
+If yes, how should variant channels be defined and regulated?

+In the Integrated Distribution Network Model, since the pay channels are offered on a-la-carte basis to the customer, customer can take an informed decision on whether to choose variant/cloned channels.
+But through regulation it needs to be assured that this is not exploited where the pay channels only target the peak prime time viewership and otherwise only repeat broadcast of refurbished and dubbed programme / content.

+Can EPG include details of the program of the channels not subscribed by the Q37. customer so that customer can take a decision to subscribe such channels?

+Yes, this will improve the ARPUs of the value chain and also give choice to the customer to make an informed decision of exercising choice

+Registered Office: Unit-30.
+Block-III.
+Tribhuvan Complex New Delhi-IIOO65 (India)

+CIN: U72900DL2007PTCl70785

+Q38.
 Can Electronic Program Guide (EPG) include the preview of channels, say picture in picture (PIP) for channels available on the platform of DPOs but not subscribed by the customers at no additional cost to subscribers?
-Justify your comments. - Yes, the Electronic Program Guide (EPG) can include the preview of channels, on preview channels say picture in picture (PIP) for channels available on the platform of DPOs but not subscribed by the customers at no additional cost to subscribers, (These slots on preview channel through EPG can be booked / bought by the Broadcasters for Placement, Promotion and

-Marketing) as the DPO will have to incur certain captive cost on EPG, frequency towards such channel not chosen by the customer
+Justify your comments.

+Yes, the Electronic Program Guide (EPG) can include the preview of channels, on preview channels say picture in picture (PIP) for channels available on the platform of DPOs but not subscribed by the customers at no additional cost to subscribers, (These slots on preview channel through EPG can be booked / bought by the Broadcasters for Placement, Promotion and Marketing) as the DPO will have to incur certain captive cost on EPG, frequency towards such channel not chosen by the customer